oauth-xx/oauth-ruby/README.md

 3.1.
 Ruby is limited to 2.4+ in the gemspec, and this will change with minor version bumps, while the gem is still in 0.x, in accordance with the SemVer spec.

-The `master` branch now targets 1.0.x releases.
+The `main` branch now targets 1.0.x releases.
 See `v0.6-maintenance` branch for Ruby >= 2.4.
 See `v0.5-maintenance` branch for Ruby >= 2.0.

-NOTE: If there is another 0.5.x release it is anticipated to be the last of the 0.5.x series.
+NOTE: No further releases of the 0.5.x series are anticipated.

 <details>
   <summary>Ruby Engine Compatibility Policy</summary>